 Each year the Department invites a nationally recognized scholar to teach an intensive course in his or her area of expertise.
-Dr. Ryan Cordell is scheduled to lead the 2014 Summer Scholars course titled, "Texts, Maps, Networks" for June 23-27, 2014.
+Dr. Blake Scott, Professor of Writing and Rhetoric from the University of Central Florida, is scheduled to lead the 2015 Graduate Summer Scholars course titled, "Public Engagements of Health and Medicine: Rhetorical Explorations" from June 15-19 in Minard 118.

 Past Summer Scholars: